How to Choose Medical School Letters of Recommendation Writers

 It’s crucial that your letter writers know you very well.
 If they don’t know intimately why you’re qualified to be a strong medical student and doctor, they cannot speak to your strengths and unique personal qualities authentically.

 If you choose a letter writer you have barely spoken to, they won’t have anything interesting to say.
-A perfunctory confirmation of your existence as a student is useless to an admissions committee and boring to read—in other words, it’s a complete waste of their time.
+A perfunctory confirmation of your student status is useless to an admissions committee and boring to read.
+In other words, it’s a complete waste of their time.

-Choose someone who knows you well and is able to speak to your unique characteristics and strengths.
+Choose someone who knows you well and can speak to your unique characteristics and strengths.
 This will help ensure you receive a strong letter.

 Now, getting to know your professors and mentors well is easier said than done.
 Since most students take classes alongside 300+ hopeful premeds, it’s necessary to attend office hours to secure strong letters from your professors.
 Come prepared with intelligent questions and topics to discuss.
 Demonstrate your interest and engage the professor with intriguing topics to help yourself stand out.

 When it comes to extracurricular letters, developing relationships with research, clinical, or other mentors is a bit easier, as you will have more individual interactions with these mentors.
 But don’t take this for granted.
-Make the most out of each of your interactions; be engaging and polite but professional.
+Make the most of each interaction; be engaging and polite, but professional.

-The best letters of recommendation are written by professionals who can speak specifically to their relationship and interactions with you.
+The best letters of recommendation are written by professionals who can speak specifically to their relationship with you and their interactions with you.
 A strong, personal, and specific letter is best, so work on developing your relationships as soon as possible.

 4 | Do They Have a Positive Impression of You?

-This may seem like a no-brainer, but it’s crucial your letter writer likes and respects you.
+This may seem like a no-brainer, but it’s crucial that your letter writer likes and respects you.

 What is their opinion of you?
 Do they have positive memories of you?
 Can they speak highly of you?
 Think long and hard.
 Did you do anything that might have left a sour memory or bad impression?

 For example, consider the grades you received in their class.
 If you got below an A- in the professor’s class, they are not the right person to ask.
-The professor has almost certainly already received a number of requests for a letter of recommendation, and you will be at a significant disadvantage if your academic performance falls below that of other interested students.
+The professor has almost certainly already received numerous requests for a letter of recommendation, and you will be at a significant disadvantage if your academic performance falls below that of other interested students.

 Seek out letter writers who gave you excellent marks and who seem to enjoy the conversations they have with you.
 The more confidence they have in you and your abilities, the stronger your letter of recommendation will be.